Places of Interest

 Triund

-A popular, relatively easy hike near McLeod Ganj, offering views of the Dhauladhar range.
+A popular hike offering views of the Dhauladhar range.
 This can be done as a day trek or an overnight trip with camping options.

 Vice Regal Lodge